-Top five rules for brands collaborating with art and culture
+Top rules for brands collaborating with art and culture

-Business and culture have long shared a mutually seductive rapport.
-Few major works of art would have been possible in history had it not been for the financial backing of kings and queens and the church.
-Today, the transaction may be similar, but modern creative patronage comes in multiple forms and with some strict guidelines.
+Art and money have long shared a mutually seductive rapport.
+Few major works of art would have been possible without the patronage of monarchs, kings and queens or the church.
+Today, the transaction may seem similar, but modern creative support comes in multiple forms and with some guidelines.
 Car brands BMW and Hyundai, for instance, sponsor key contemporary shows at the Tate Modern.
-BMW also dips its toes in Art Basel, Frieze Art, Artsy and the London Symphony Orchestra.
-The coveted annual architectural Serpentine Pavilion would have been impossible if not for financial support from investment bank Goldman Sachs.
+BMW also dips its toes in multiple cultural events: Art Basel, Frieze Art, London Symphony Orchestra, to name a few.
+The annual architectural Serpentine Pavilion (sadly on hold due to the pandemic) would have been impossible if not for financial support from investment bank Goldman Sachs.

 1. Choose your partner wisely